i-am-/axis/content/experience/job-01.md

 ---

-As a Senior Manager at PwC Moscow, I specialized in a range of strategic and operational projects.
-My work focused on Supply Chain Network Design and ERP implementation, achieving up to $10 million in direct savings for clients.
-I applied Lean Six Sigma methodologies to drive efficiency, notably increasing a feed plant's capacity by 3% using SMED (Single-Minute Exchange of Dies).
-Additionally, I conducted Operational Due Diligence for major transactions across the steel, pharmaceutical, and agribusiness sectors.
+As a Senior Manager at PwC Moscow, I focused on strategic and operational projects that delivered tangible results.
+I specialized in Supply Chain Network Design and ERP implementations, directly saving clients up to $10 million.
+A key part of my work involved applying Lean Six Sigma principles to improve efficiency.
+For example, I successfully increased a feed plant's capacity by 3% through a SMED project.
+My experience also includes leading Operational Excellence initiatives across the steel, pharmaceutical, and agribusiness industries.